vegancat/next-pwa/.changeset/perfect-penguins-heal.md

 "@ducanh2912/next-pwa": patch
 ---

-chore(deps), removed subdomainPrefix & cleaned up some code
+chore(deps, code): updated all deps, cleaned up some code, removed subdomainPrefix.

 - This will remove subdomainPrefix from types.ts, but it will only trigger TS if you still have that option, because it stopped doing anything ages ago.